conceptadev/rockets-react/packages/react-material-ui/src/components/AppBar/README.md

 ### Props

+#### currentId

-`currentId`: identifier for the current path, changing the menu item to active when the page selected corresponds to the path name \
+identifier for the current path, changing the menu item to active when the page selected corresponds to the path name

+#### logo

-`logo`: source for an image logo file \
+source for an image logo file

+#### collapsible

-`collapsable`: boolean value that tells if the drawer should have a fixed width or the possibility to expand \
+boolean value that tells if the drawer should have a fixed width or the possibility to expand

+#### items

-`items`: array containing information about the pages listed on the drawer
+array containing information about the pages listed on the drawer

 ## AppBar.Main